We may receive compensation when you click on links to products from our partners.

 1. Open doors

 By granting those who study it an in-depth understanding and appreciation of the science behind food, food technology allows people to enter a broad range of areas within the industry.
 Be it product development, food retail, catering management, or a chef, a qualification in this area equips you to handle a diverse spectrum of jobs.Food technology is arguably one of the most important areas of food science that examine the actual production methods used to create the food we eat in as safe a manner as possible.Click To Tweet

 2. Global appeal

-By understanding how to work with food, you not only become suitable for a number of different food related jobs, you also gain the chance to broaden your horizons by working abroad.
-With the vital skills you learn of relevance across the globe, you can travel the world with your job and utilise your expertise among all kinds of different cultures and cuisines.
+By understanding how to work with food, you not only become suitable for a number of different food-related jobs, you also gain the chance to broaden your horizons by working abroad.
+With the vital skills you learn of relevance across the globe, you can travel the world with your job and utilize your expertise among all kinds of different cultures and cuisines.

 3. Financial benefits

 With the importance of good quality food technicians becoming increasingly apparent, demand for them is rising.
 The more value that is attached to the role, the more employers will be willing to pay in order to ensure their technicians are of the very best standard available.
 For example, the average annual salary for a food technologist in the UK is over £24,800, with those who progress to a senior management level earning as much as £65,000.